Picovoice/porcupine/binding/web/template/README.md

 ## Packages

 The Porcupine SDK for Web is split into multiple packages due to each language including the entire Voice AI model, which is of nontrivial size.
-There are separate worker and factory pacakges as well, due to the complexities with bundling an "all-in-one" web workers without bloating bundle sizes.
+There are separate worker and factory packages as well, due to the complexities with bundling an "all-in-one" web workers without bloating bundle sizes.
 Import each as required.

 Any Porcupine keyword files (`.ppn` files) generated from [Picovoice Console](https://picovoice.ai/console/) must be trained for the WebAssembly (WASM) platform and match the language of the instance you create.
 The `.ppn` files can be encoded with Base64 and then passed to the Porcupine `create` function as arguments.